FIRST PICS From Kapil Sharma & Ginni Chatrath’s Mata Ka Jagran; Krushna, Sudesh & Others Attend!

 Venue All Decked Up!

-Kapil and Ginni's fans club on Twitter shared a few pictures and videos from Mata Ka Jagara/Chowki.
+Kapil and Ginni's fans clubs on Twitter shared a few pictures and videos from Mata Ka Jagara/Chowki.
 The venue looked colourful and vibrant.
 Fans shared the decorations pictures.

 Kapil At Mata Ka Jagran; Sudesh & Krushna Spotted